 - Faith and worship of that ‘Supreme Being’

-The Charities Regulator will examine whether your organisation meets the criteria of a religion (as outlined above) and how your organisation advances this religion, for example, by providing places of worship, raising awareness of religious beliefs or doing missionary work.
+The Charities Regulator will examine whether your organisation meets the criteria of a religion (as outlined above) and how your organisation advances this religion.
+For example you might provide places of worship, raise awareness of religious beliefs or organise pilgrimages or retreats.